Bo Nix: 2025 season

 On July 23, 2025, Broncos head coach Sean Payton revealed that Nix spent a portion of the offseason working with former Saints quarterback Drew Brees and throwing mechanics specialist Tom House.

-In Week 7 against the New York Giants, Nix became the first player in NFL history to have at least two passing and two rushing touchdowns in a single quarter in a comeback victory after being down 19–0 to begin the fourth quarter.
-The Broncos scored a total of 33 points to win 33–32, the most in a game by any team held scoreless through three quarters.
+During Week 7 against the New York Giants, Nix became the first player in NFL history to have at least two passing and two rushing touchdowns in a single quarter in a comeback victory after being down 19–0 to begin the fourth quarter.
+The Broncos scored a total of 33 points to win 33–32, the most in a game by any team held scoreless through three quarters in league history and the second most points scored in the fourth quarter in NFL history.